Last Updated on August 19, 2021 by Lawrence Berezin

 Four parking spots by Prospect Park are generating piles of green for city coffers from drivers unaware the area is off limits during warmer weather months, records show.
 The city hauled in nearly $72,000 from 625 tickets issued to drivers who parked at the corner of Prospect Park West and Ninth St. from April 1 to Sept.
 30, 2014, city data reveals.”

-Motorists pointed out two factors causing the confusion:
+Motorists pointed out two factors confusing:

 - The parking spaces were enclosed by white lines indicating they were legitimate spots